Remembrance of Death

 The practice that makes every moment count

-The remembrance of death is the deliberate practice of keeping your own mortality in awareness — not as a morbid preoccupation, but as a clarifying lens that reveals what actually matters.
-The tradition teaches that most of the patterns that capture the mind — vainglory, greed, restlessness, the compulsive need for more — lose their power the moment you remember that your time is limited.
+Most of the patterns that capture the mind — vainglory, greed, restlessness, the compulsive need for more — lose their power the moment you genuinely remember that you are going to die.

 In a culture that systematically avoids the reality of death — sanitizing it, medicalizing it, hiding it behind euphemism — deliberately remembering your mortality is a radical act.
 It cuts through the noise.
 It reveals priorities.
 And paradoxically, it intensifies gratitude: the person who knows this might be their last sunset actually sees the sunset.

 This practice does not require any particular belief about what happens after death.
-It requires only honesty about the fact OF death — and the willingness to let that honesty reshape how you spend your attention.
+It requires only honesty about the fact of death — and the willingness to let that honesty reshape how you spend your attention.

 For Lay Practitioners